raymondk/pictures-site/README.md

 A decentralized photo gallery application built on the Internet Computer blockchain.
 Users can upload, view, and manage their photos in a decentralized environment.

-**WARNING** This is meant primarily as a demo to show how the response verification library can be used to fetch images with cache headers.
+**WARNING** This is meant primarily as a demo to show how the response verification library and http gateways can be used to serve images with cache headers.
 It is not making use of authentication or certification - use it at your own risk.

 ## Features